XGR Chain — Network Upgrade & Hardfork Process

 Not every upgrade has the same risk.

-| Upgrade type | Description | Consensus risk |
+| Upgrade type | Description | Coordination level |

 |---|---|---|

-| Operational upgrade | Logging, metrics, CLI usability, non-consensus bug fixes | Low if execution/consensus behavior is unchanged |
+| Operational upgrade | Logging, metrics, CLI usability, non-consensus bug fixes | Low if execution and consensus behavior are unchanged |

-| RPC upgrade | Adds or changes non-consensus RPC behavior | Low to medium depending on clients |
+| RPC upgrade | Adds or changes non-consensus read behavior | Low to medium depending on public clients |

 | Performance upgrade | Improves execution, networking, storage or txpool performance without changing results | Medium if not carefully tested |